Oxygen makes up about 65% of the mass of the adult body—most of this is in the form of water.

 When providing life support, airway care and rescue breaths improve a person’s chance for survival, as in this life-saving story.
 Other life support use includes oxygen supplementation for astronauts and scuba divers.

 There are several approved indications for 100% oxygen at pressures greater than atmospheric pressure, like the use of hyperbaric oxygen therapy for treating divers suffering from decompression sickness.
 Hyperbaric oxygen therapy (HBOT) is a common prescription for healing wounds in a person with vascular insufficiency.
 False claims about HBOT therapy are all over the internet—it has not been approved to treat or cure cancer, autism, or diabetes.
+Learn more about the hyperbaric oxygen therapy for healing wounds.

 Ozone is a reliable agent for water sterilization as it has a proven record of destroying pathogens.
 Because of its ability to kill pathogens, medical O3 is purported to treat numerous pathogenic diseases.
 Applications vary, and include intravenous infusion, rectal insufflation, and topical use.